 Do not string together random sentences that do not fit well together.
-Ensure there is order to your thoughts.
-Think of your cover letter not as a series of independent paragraphs, but a story you are looking to tell.
+Ensure there is an order to your thoughts.
+Think of your cover letter, not as a series of independent paragraphs but a story you are looking to tell.

 The story must have a beginning, middle, and end, with cohesion and relevance throughout.
 If you are having trouble connecting your thoughts, sentences, or paragraphs, ask a friend for advice regarding your cover letter.

 Your cover letter is just an introductory document.
 It does not need to cover all past positions, credentials, etc.; that is what the resume is for.
 However, you do not want your letter to be bare-bones either; finding balance is the key.

 Keep it concise and easy to read.
 If you find that you cannot keep it to one page, then re-read your cover letter and assess what elements are necessary and which are not.
 Structuring the letter correctly will help you to keep it on one page.